ishine/ConversationTranscription/README.md

 Tool takes conversational speech files of varying file types as input.
 For the purpose of development, I utilized the CallHome English Corpus.
 Sample of input directory pictured below:

+## Outputs
+For each file, a conversation transcript is exported.
+A sample of the export is pictured below:

+## Results
+Some varying results from the models utilized in this tool
+ * Diarization Error Rate %: 21.42<sup>1<\sup>
+ * Original ASR Model WER %: 27.7<sup>2<\sup>
+ * ASR WER % on CallHome data: 33.23

 ## Tool Structure and Script Details

 All listed files generated from scratch by me.
 Partially touched files are commented with my UNI in the code base